Ashutosh-Gera/IP_Assignments/README.md

 **Details about our project:**
 It is a basically a movie-search engine made using basic html, css and javascript.
 You can clone that folder and run the main.html file to see the website!

+PS: This was made by 1st semester me, therefore, the code may not be very clean and tidy.
+Apologies in advance :P

 Thanks for visiting :)